kautilyak/algods-project/README.md

 ## Time complexity of printReachable():

 - The `printReachable()` function goes over the *vertexMap* once for every vertex  (V).
-Within the vertex iteration, it goes through the adjacency list of each vertex - which is a list of edges (E) each vertext is connected by.
-So we can say that the total time complexity for the function is **O(V+E)**.
+Within the vertex iteration, it goes through the adjacency list of each vertex by calling the `getReachable()` function - which is a list of edges (E) each vertex is connected by and it recursively calls itself until all the vertices in the path reachable are covered.
+So we can say that the total time complexity for the function is **O(VE)**.